maxbback/robot_car2/README.md

 - map room

-Version 2, is inproved by moving ultrasonic side sensors more to the front and replacing side sensors with ir sensors (10-80 cm)
+Version 2
-With the new ultrasonic coverage in the front we get a better view of if we are risking to hit an obstacle.
+Is inproved by moving ultrasonic side sensors more to the front and replacing side sensors with ir sensors (10-80 cm) With the new ultrasonic coverage in the front we get a better view of if we are risking to hit an obstacle.
 Core components:
 2 Motors + battery pack for motors